AnalyticsByJake/SQL_Meets_Suburbia/README.md

 The first dashboard is a "House Search Analyzer."
 It allows one to search by state, price range and home type.
 There is also the option to see the top performing states for certain fields.

 The second dashboard focuses on "Sales Performance."
-It allows you to search by a number of key variables using a variety of metrics.
+It allows you to search key variables using an array of metrics.
 For instance, one is able to search for the "Top 10" by states based on different concerns: Total Market Volume, Average Rent Estimates, Average Listing Price and Average Living Area.

 <p align="center">
   <img src="images/image_11_top_10.jpg" width=500/>
 </p>

 The final dashboard addresses KPI metrics, allowing the viewer to compare metrics in real time.
 The variety of charts and options here make it a very versatile and invaluable dashboard for a range of business purposes.

 <p align="center">
   <img src="images/image_9_kpi_metrics_db.jpg" width=700/>
 </p>

-The ultimate result is a much cleaner database that is easily navigated by the interactive elements displayed in the visualizations.
+The ultimate result is a much cleaner database that is easily navigated by the interactive - and, dare I say, fun - elements displayed in the visualizations.

 ## VI.
 Tools Used